pyca/cryptography/docs/fernet.rst

         saved with the token.
 If a token has successfully been rotated then the rotated token will be returned.
 If rotation fails this will raise an exception.

-        Token rotation is a best practice and manner of cryptographic hygiene designed to limit damage in the event of an undetected event and to increase the difficulty of attacks.
-For example, it would be necessary to rotate all fernet tokens in the event of an employee leaving who previously had access to the fernet key used to encrypt/decrypt fernet tokens.

         .. doctest::